openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 #.
 How is code properly escaped?
 The answer is different depending on the
    templating language and the context.

+..
+TODO: check reference after decision made on i18n material
-#.
+.. #.
 How do you properly handle internationalization and escaping together?
-For
-   more information, see :ref:`i18n`.
+For more information, see :ref:`i18n`.

 .. note:: Remember to take into account the type of file in addition to the